Ford Foundation Grants

-National Endowment for the Humanities (NEH) - Humanities Connections
+National Endowment for the Humanities (NEH) - Digital Humanities Advancement Grants (DHAG)

-National Science Foundation (NSF) - Methodology, Measurement, and Statistics (MMS)
+National Science Foundation (NSF) - Science, Technology, and Society (STS)

 Science, Technology, and Society (STS) is an interdisciplinary field that investigates topics relating to the scientific, technological, engineering and mathematical (STEM) disciplines, including medical science.
 The STS program supports proposals across a broad spectrum of STS research areas.
 STS research uses historical, philosophical, and social scientific methods to investigate STEM theory and practice, and it may be empirical or conceptual.
 Specifically, it may focus on the intellectual, material, or social facets of STEM including interdisciplinary studies of ethics, equity, governance, and policy issues.

 National Science Foundation (NSF) - Innovations in Graduate Education Program (IGE)